-Diverse Expertise and Forward-Thinking Topics: Transparency School 2024 will focus on the key topics at the forefront of anti-corruption efforts.
+Diverse Expertise and Forward-Thinking Topics: Transparency School 2025 will focus on the key topics at the forefront of anti-corruption efforts.
 The curriculum will cover political integrity, strategies against money laundering and organized crime, enriched with modern insights into AI, data-driven decisions, and behavioral science.
 The Transparency School curriculum is presented through a variety of learning modules such as lectures, seminars, trainings, discussions, field trips, film screenings and social events.
 Our lecturers are leading professionals and experts from the public, private, NGO, and academic sectors.

-Please find more information on the previous editions of the Transparency School here: 2023 | 2022 | 2021| 2020 | 2019 | 201820172016 | 2015 | 2014 | 2013 and the course material below.
+In addition, please find more information on the previous editions of the Transparency School here: 2024 | 2023 | 2022 | 2021| 2020 | 2019 | 201820172016 | 2015 | 2014 | 2013 and the course material below.

 READING MATERIAL

-Preparatory reading material selected by the lecturers will be shared with the successful candidates of the Transparency School 2024.
+Preparatory reading material selected by the lecturers will be shared with the successful candidates of the Transparency School 2025.

 In the meantime, please find below a list of core reading material.